 Bachelor of Science (B.S.)
 Degree

 Students tailor their degrees toward their chosen careers by complementing the core curriculum with such electives as professional sports management, sports and entertainment marketing, special event protocol, concert and event production, fundraising and philanthropy, wedding and other ceremonies, and athletic coaching administration.
-This enables them to demonstrate personal discipline, professionalism, accountability, and ethical behavior in a sport, entertainment or event management environment.
+This enables students to demonstrate personal discipline, professionalism, accountability and ethical behavior in a sport, entertainment or event management environment.

 Students further specialize by choosing a hospitality concentration.
 This experience allows them to use analytical thinking skills to create, develop, plan, manage, operate and evaluate the critical elements of a successful sport, entertainment or event organization.

-The program culminates in an exciting, term-long, off-site internship under the direction of an industry professional that allows students to apply the skills they’ve learned and prepares them to launch their careers.
+The program culminates in an exciting, term-long, off-site internship under the direction of an industry professional that allows students to apply the skills they have learned and prepares them to launch their careers.
 The experience enables students to gain valuable work experience in the areas of sales/marketing, facility operations and financial management.
 The internship focuses on the ability to identify, document and successfully communicate personal and professional short- and long-term vision and strategies for a successful career in sport, entertainment or event management.
-Graduates have worked for professional sports teams, entertainment venues, resorts and conference centers.
+Graduates of the program are employed by professional sports teams, entertainment venues, resorts and conference centers.